calvinmla/Watch-Now/_PRESS-RELEASE.md

 ## Sub-Heading ##
   <!-- > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title. -->

-  Stop agonizing on what to watch and Watch Now.
+  Stop thinking about what to watch and Watch Now.

 ## Summary ##
   <!-- > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good. -->

-  Our app will help the indecisive, indolent, and indifferent choose something to watch.
-With a click of a button, a top rated TV show or movie from https://www.themoviedb.org/ will appear.
+  Our app will help the indecisive, indolent, and indifferent choose something to finally watch.
+With a click of a button, a top 100 movie from https://www.themoviedb.org/ will appear.
 Stop thinking and Watch Now.

 ## Problem ##
   <!-- > Describe the problem your product solves. -->

-Wasting time scrolling through endless options.
-Disputes between indecisive people deciding what to watch.
+Decreases wasted time scrolling through endless options of movies.
+Lower disputes between indecisive people deciding on what to watch.

 ## Solution ##
   <!-- > Describe how your product elegantly solves the problem. -->

-By clicking a button our app will access a movie API and randomly provide you a TV show or movie to watch.
+By clicking a button, our app will access movie The Movie DB API and randomly provide you a top 100 rated movie to watch.

 ## Quote from You ##
   <!-- > A quote from a spokesperson in your company. -->

-We understand your time is valuable so don't waste it deciding on what to watch.
+We understand your time is valuable.
+Enjoy watching a great movie now.

 ## How to Get Started ##
   <!-- > Describe how easy it is to get started. -->

-Open our app and click on a button.
+Head over to http://localhost:8080, click the button, and enjoy your movie.
 It's that easy!

 ## Customer Quote ##
   <!-- > Provide a quote from a hypothetical customer that describes how they experienced the benefit. -->

-Ever since using Watch Now my partner never complains about me being indecisive!
+Ever since using Watch Now, my partner never complains about me being indecisive during our movie nights!

 ## Closing and Call to Action ##
   <!-- > Wrap it up and give pointers where the reader should go next. -->

+Watch all the movies that life has to offer
-Spend time choosing the things you want to do and when you can't, Watch Now.
+...but when you can't.
+Watch Now.